saibhreas/book_search-mern/README.md

 The result:

-the student is chided for waiting until becoming unnecessarily dehydrated, told to come sooner for help before reaching a critical point.
+The student is chided for waiting until becoming unnecessarily dehydrated, and expressly told to come sooner for help before reaching a critical point.

-However, the response is the same—
+However, the response is the same— and help isn't rendered.
 * it’s all in the map, or in the sheet music.
 * “I can’t give you the answer.”